Wrekin College: Notable staff

+Sports

+In 2023 Wrekin was named as one of The Cricketer’s Top 100 cricketing schools in the country and in 2022 both the Under 16 and Under 13 rugby teams were named county champions.

+Cocurricular

+A music school was opened in 2020 costing over £2m.

+Royal visit

-Her Majesty Queen Elizabeth II visited Wrekin on Friday 17 March 1967, having opened Shire Hall in Shrewsbury earlier that day.
+Queen Elizabeth II visited Wrekin on Friday 17 March 1967, having opened Shire Hall in Shrewsbury earlier that day.
 The Headmaster, Robert Dahl (Headmaster.
 1952-71), greeted the Queen, and in his study presented a specially bound copy of B.C.W Johnson’s A Brief History of Wrekin College, whilst Head of School, David Franklin (W. 1961-67) was given the honour of presenting a cricket bat for her sons.

-Girls were introduced to the sixth form by headmaster Geoffrey Hadden in 1975.
-It became fully co-educational in the year 1983.
-There are currently approximately 560 pupils including a number of international boarders.
-The school admits pupils from the age of eleven.
+Merger of the Old Hall and Wrekin trusts.

-In 2006, the trust was merged with that of the Old Hall Preparatory School (founded 1845), which moved from its original site on Limekiln Lane to the site of Wrekin College.
+In 2006, the trust was merged with that of The Old Hall Preparatory School (founded 1845), which moved from its original site on Limekiln Lane to the site of Wrekin College.

-Old Wrekinian Association

-In 1907 the Old Wrekinian Association (OWA) was created by 14 past pupils, it now has almost 6000 members.
-The purpose of the OWA is to help past students keep in touch with one another and the school.
-The OWA Record magazine is published twice a year.
+The resulting trust is called The Wrekin Old Hall Trust.

+The Old Hall School (renamed Wrekin Prep in 2025)

+The Old Hall Preparatory School run from Wellington 0f 190 years until 2025 when it was renamed as Wrekin Prep.